-The Committee is made up of a Non-Executive Chairman, five (5) other Non-Executive Directors and one (1) Executive Director/CEO.
+The Committee consist of a Non-Executive Chairperson, three (3) other Non-Executive Directors and one (1) Executive Director/CEO.
 The Committee assists the Board by creating a strategic approach to manage the human resources and general administration of the Bank.
 The Committee also manages the Information Technology (IT) risks to the Bank's business objectives.